erikgraa/PSNVIDIA.DLS/README.md

 ### Generate client configuration token

 > [!NOTE]
-> Unless the Path parameter is passed, the file with the token will end up in the current working directory.
+> Unless the Path parameter is passed, the file with the token will end up in the current working directory

 ```powershell
 New-NVDLSClientConfigurationToken -Path C:\Tokens -PassThru
 ```

-Optionally with a specific expiration date, e.g. 3 months:
+Optionally create a token with a specific expiration date, e.g. 3 months from today:

 ```powershell
 New-NVDLSClientConfigurationToken -Expiry (Get-Date).AddMonths(3)